CHECK OUT OUR NEWEST WEBSITE:

 To learn more and discuss the possibility of engaging Reda | Ciprian | Magnone, LLC to assist you to get the eviction notice drafting process started, please feel free to contact Richard Magnone or one of our eviction associates at 773-399-1122.
 The majority of evictions we handle are in Cook County, and depending on our caseload, we also sometimes handle cases in Lake and DuPage County.
 Feel free to contact us and if we cannot assist, we might be able to provide a referral to an attorney in any of the collar counties surrounding Cook County.

-We are generally willing to have a short (5 to 15 minutes) initial discussion over the telephone to determine if we can assist in your situation and to determine if we might be an appropriate match to work with you.
-Face to face Initial consultations are by appointment only and a consultation fee is generally charged.
+We are generally willing to have a short (5 to 10 minutes) initial discussion over the telephone to determine if we can assist in your situation and to determine if we might be an appropriate match to work with you.
+We do not dispense legal advice during that conversation.
+It is our policy that we do not get involved in eviction cases that have already been filed with the court or that have been worked on by another attorney.

 To get this process started, please feel free to contact Richard Magnone via email or by phone at 773-399-1122.